whosonfirst/whosonfirst-sources/sources/README.md

 ## International Telecommunications Union

-_ITU country codes are used to identify radio transmitter locations._
+_ITU country codes are used to identify radio transmitter locations.
+Data for concordance values is sourced from Statoids.
+Who's On First tracks the dial codes used to call places in 'country' or 'region' both as concordance and as properties.
+No other ITU properties are referenced._

 * id: `1158832821`
 * name: `itu`